Overview

 Sciences vs maths MCQ

-Sciences — terminology traps dominate.
+For Cambridge Cambridge mark scheme, sciences — terminology traps dominate.
 Build a definitions deck from autopsies.

 Maths MCQ — often algebraic manipulation or graph reading.
 Redo the two lines of working that separate options — not the whole chapter.